Dior restarts Paris fashion with a hug of comfort clothes - RFI

 If the first major live catwalk show in the world's style capital since the lockdown was meant to be a celebration of fashion, no one told the choir.

-A dozen sopranos screeched out an ear-splitting mourning dirge as the models winced by.
+A dozen sopranos screeched out an ear-splitting mourning dirge as the models winced by, dodging an Extinction Rebellion protester who briefly unfurled a banner proclaiming, "We are all fashion victims".

 The mounting atonal music was strangely at odds with the looks, which were mostly comfort clothes to soothe nerves and souls addled by months of anxiety.